Amanraj13/Hospital_Management_System/README.md

 # Hospital_Management_System
-In this program we take details of the patient of a hostpital and store them in the structure.
+In this program we take details of the patients of a hostpital and store them in the structure.
 Details taken are:
 1. Name
 2. Age
 3. Blood Group